xdmushui/partner-center-sdk/develop/get-invoice-estimate-links.md

 ## <span id="C_"/><span id="c_"/>C#

-To get the estimate (unbilled) links that helps to query unbilled line items for first and third party products for given currency.
-The response contains the estimate self links per period (i.e. Current and Previous month).
+To get the estimate links that help to query unbilled line items for a given currency.
+The response contains the estimate links per period, for example, current and previous month.

 ``` csharp
 // IAggregatePartner partnerOperations;